ggomaeng/better-developer-quotes/README.md

 <a name="chris"></a>
 ###Chris Ohk
 <small>Chris graduated from KAIST and is currently working at Nexon Korea as a Game Programmer.
 He's very interested in C++, Game Engine Development, and Computer Graphics.
-He moderates the <b>C++ Korea</b> group on Facebook, leads many study groups, and writes/translates various books.
+He moderates the [C++ Korea](https://www.facebook.com/groups/cppkorea/) group on Facebook, leads many study groups, and writes/translates various books.
 He mentors and teaches many junior high and high school students, helping them grow as strong programmers.
 He is also a member of Microsoft MVP Community.

 https://github.com/utilForever</small>